HASSAN1A/my_users_api/README.md

 ## API-Endpoints Consumption
 1. https://myusersapikata.herokuapp.com//api/v1/users: With a POST method, it creates  a user and return a token for the user to use in the future to access the backend service endpoints.
-2. https://myusersapikata.herokuapp.com//api/v1/users - With GET method it gets all registered users.
+2. https://myusersapikata.herokuapp.com//api/v1/users: With GET method it gets all registered users.
-3. https://myusersapikata.herokuapp.com//api/v1/users/<user_id>:  - With GET method it gets  a user by id.It will return 404 if user does not exist or a user object.
+3. https://myusersapikata.herokuapp.com//api/v1/users/<user_id>: With GET method it gets  a user by id.It will return 404 if user does not exist or a user object.
-4. https://myusersapikata.herokuapp.com//api/v1/users/me:  -With GET method/api/v1/users/me - get their information.It will return 401 if token is invalid or expired or a user object.
+4. https://myusersapikata.herokuapp.com//api/v1/users/me: With GET method/api/v1/users/me - get their information.It will return 401 if token is invalid or expired or a user object.
-5. https://myusersapikata.herokuapp.com//api/v1/users/me:  - With PUT method, it updates my account information.It will return 401 if token is invalid or expired or a user object.
+5. https://myusersapikata.herokuapp.com//api/v1/users/me: With PUT method, it updates my account information.It will return 401 if token is invalid or expired or a user object.
-6. https://myusersapikata.herokuapp.com//api/v1/users/me:  -With DELETE method, it Deletes my account information.It will return 401 if token is invalid or expired or a user object.
+6. https://myusersapikata.herokuapp.com//api/v1/users/me: With DELETE method, it Deletes my account information.It will return 401 if token is invalid or expired or a user object.

 ## Test Driven Development (TDD)